huxinmin/react-native-pack/README.md

 ```

 # Code splitting

-react-native-webpack use webpack splitchunks to split code as default:
+react-native-pack use webpack splitchunks to split code as default:

 ```sh
 splitChunks: {
       chunks: 'async',